tu-studio/studio-docs/docs/EN325/seamless-mode.md

 Using this mode, both the ambisonics dome and the WFS-system can be controlled using the same interface.

+Up to 32 channels of mono-audio are sent to the rendering computers, which are controlled with the specialized Seamless-Plugins.

 !!! warning "Important"
     - Turn off the WFS-Panels and ALL speakers when leaving!
     - Make sure the power is turned off (power key 0) when leaving the studio